 There's no denying the fact that no one knows what's going to happen in the coming months.
 We've all experienced a dramatic shift in life since the coronavirus pandemic began.
 The uncertainty that comes with an event like this may leave you scratching your head - after all, what's a bride or groom to do?!
 We want to continue to help removing your wedding stress and want to discuss your options.
 Please note that this page will be updated frequently to reflect the changing environment.

+Gov. Cooper inacted Phase 1 of reopening NC, with gatherings limited to 10 people.
+The limit will be raised as the phases roll out.
 The Order has the force of law and will be enforced in all 100 counties statewide.

 What do I do if my guest count is too high?

 If you plan to get married while the gathering restrictions are in place, you'll be able to include only immediate family and closest friends.

 Our recommendation: you two, your officiant, both sets of parents, a "best man" and "maid of honor" and a photographer = 10.

 Let guests know as soon as possible if you have to shorten your list, and remind guests who are uninvited that this was a necessary precaution.
 Consider setting up a live stream of your wedding so others can still celebrate with you.

 Is a small guest count my only option?

 While outdoor weddings no longer have restrictions on guest counts, guests are expected to maintain social distancing rules, and smaller guest counts make this more achievable.
 Still have a bunch of people that you want to celebrate with?
 Consider splitting your event into two or three days, with different guests in attendance!